 Population

-Intermediate-risk individuals without cardiovascular disease
+Intermediate-risk individuals without a history of cardiovascular disease

 Comparator